Bernie Sanders’ Secret Acting Career Revealed By Seth Meyers

 Sen. Bernie Sanders’ formal political career is quite prolific.
 Not counting his decades of political activism during the 1960s and 1970s, the 2020 presidential campaign candidate was elected as the mayor of Burlington, Vermont, in the early 1980s.
 After serving as mayor from 1981 to 1989, he was elected to Congress in 1990 as an independent candidate, the first since Frazier Reams won a seat in 1950.
 In the mid-2000s, Sanders was elected to the Senate and has since been reelected twice — once in 2012, and again in 2018.

-Despite his prolific career in politics, Bernie Sanders has another career, one that was both short-lived and mostly forgot about, that is, until it was brought up on a recent episode of Late Night with Seth Meyers.
+Despite his prolific career in politics, Bernie Sanders has another career, one that was both short-lived and mostly forgotten about.
+That is, until it was brought up on a recent episode of Late Night with Seth Meyers.

-As reported by HuffPost, Seth Meyers brought up Bernie Sanders’ oft-forgotten acting career, much to the delight of the audience, and, by the look on his face, the embarrassment of the Vermont senator.
+As reported by HuffPost, Seth Meyers brought up Bernie Sanders’ oft-forgotten acting career, much to the delight of the audience — and, by the look on his face, the embarrassment of the Vermont senator.

-After talking to Sanders about the upcoming presidential election, Meyers shifted focus to Bernie’s appearance in the film Sweet Hears Dance, which originally released over 30 years ago in 1988.
+After talking to Sanders about the upcoming presidential election, Meyers shifted focus to Bernie’s appearance in the film Sweet Hears Dance, which was originally released over 30 years ago, in 1988.
 Directed by Robert Greenwald — who has been nominated for a staggering 25 Emmy Awards — the film stars Don Johnson, Susan Sarandon, Jeff Daniels, Elizabeth Perkins, and, of course, then-mayor Bernie Sanders.

 Seth Meyers unearthed a 1988 movie cameo by Bernie Sanders. https://t.co/iw6udHnzR5